Planning your content properly is one of the most important stages of your WordPress project.

 So, for example:

 The first is a short-tail URL designed to rank highly for the term.
-The second is a longer URL, but in this case, we are trying to structure the permalinks to make sense to Google (et al).
+The second is a long URL, but in this case, we are trying to structure the permalinks to make sense to Google (et al).

 I’ve used this longer URL technique to great effect on other sites (it’s also used on this site) – we are setting the context of the URL – this is ‘your service name’ and we’re using the URL to firmly identify it as a service.